 Meredith Goldsmith currently serves as associate dean of the college.
 In the English Department, she teaches 19th- and 20th-century American literature, Methods in Literature, and the Common Intellectual Experience.
 She is a scholar of late nineteenth- and early-twentieth-century American women’s writing, is the editor of the Edith Wharton Review, Middlebrow Moderns: Popular Women’s Writing of the 1920s (Northeastern UP), Edith Wharton and Cosmopolitanism (UP of Florida), and Reconceiving the Century’s Turn: Critical Essays on American Literary History (forthcoming).
 She has published numerous articles on early twentieth-century US literature in scholarly journals, including Legacy: A Journal of US Women’s Writing, American Literary Realism, American Literary History, Mosaic: An Interdisciplinary Journal of Literature, and modern fiction studies.
-Her project on GIS for the humanities can also be found on-line at Mapping Literary Visions.
+Her project on GIS for the humanities can be found on-line at Mapping Literary Visions.

 Goldsmith also served as the founding director of the Teaching & Learning Initiative at Ursinus (2010-2013) and served as co-PI on the Mellon Faculty Career Enhancement Grant.
 In 2015-2016, she held a Mellon-funded Humanities Writ Large Fellowship at Duke University and is also a former Fulbright Scholar.
 Her work is currently funded by the PCLA and the Mellon Scholarly Communications Division, and the National Endowment for the Humanities.

 See her work in the Ursinus College Digital Repository.

 - B.A., Columbia University